-‘Days Of Our Lives’ Recap For Mon.
-May 21: Eve Catches Theresa and Brady Kissing
+‘Days Of Our Lives’ Recap For Monday, May 21: Eve Catches Theresa And Brady Kissing

 At the Kiriakis mansion, Brady (Eric Martsolf) tried to throw Theresa (Jen Lilley) out because her sudden return shocked him so badly.
 Ultimately, she explained why she left Salem, and her choice left Brady furious that she didn’t come to him for help instead of leaving town the way she did.

 His fury didn’t stop there, though.
-Brady learned that Theresa reunited with Tate before seeing him, and then she dropped a major bombshell on the already shaken man — Victor (John Aniston) knew all about her leaving town the entire time and never Brady in on any of the details.
-Supposedly his fiance and his father did this to protect him, but instead, they left him completely heartbroken.
+Brady learned that Theresa reunited with Tate before seeing him, and then she dropped a major bombshell on the already shaken man — Victor (John Aniston) knew all about her leaving town the entire time and never let Brady in on any of the details.
+Supposedly, his fiance and his father did this to protect him, but instead, they left him completely heartbroken.

 Theresa admitted she still loves Brady with all her heart, and she asked if he loved her too.
 He tried to tell her about his engagement to Eve (Kassie DePavia), but Theresa pulled him into a deep kiss instead.